 None of these symbols is inherently hateful, either in their historical or contemporary contexts.
 Rather, they have important cultural significance to the people whose ancestors created them, and they have both personal and sacred significance to contemporary Pagans.
 If you're Christian, think about how horrified you are to see the cross burned as an act of racism.
 If you're Muslim, think about how horrified you are to see your declaration of faith on an ISIS flag.
 That's how it feels to have the above symbols used by Neo-Nazis.
 It breaks my heart and leaves me weeping as I write this.
 It is a desecration I cannot and will not stand for.

 I am only one voice.
 But I forbid Neo-Nazis the use of my sacred symbols.
-If you are a Neo-Nazi who uses my symbols in this way, you are desecrating them and bringing shame upon my faith and upon the ancestors of people who hold these symbols as cultural artifacts.
+If you are a Neo-Nazi who uses my symbols in this way, you are desecrating them and bringing shame upon my faith and upon the people who hold these symbols as cultural artifacts.
 I demand that you stop right now, and I call upon all Pagans of good conscience to make the same full-throated, public statement.
 At the very least, we help non-Pagans understand that these symbols are not inherently hateful.
-At most, we reclaim them for use by ourselves and our descendants.
+At most, we reclaim them for use by ourselves and those who come after us.

 “Where you recognize evil, speak out against it, and give no truces to your enemies.” — Old Norse proverb, from the Hávamál, st. 127